kuiper2000/Applied_Math/_sources/ODE/Special_function.md

 \end{align}
 ```

 The generating function is sometimes useful in deriving general results.
 For example, we can use the generating function to show that $P_n(-1)=(-1)^n$.
-I will leave this questions to readers.
+I will leave this questions to readers (HW).

 Similar to Bessel function, there are also a few recurrence relations in Legendre Polynomials